-Construction Cycle 8 (CC8) is the umbrella designation for four rigid pavement experiments built in phases between 2015 and 2017, and tested starting in 2016, at the National Airport Pavement Test Facility (NAPTF).
+Construction Cycle 8 (CC8) is the umbrella designation for four rigid pavement experiments built at the National Airport Pavement Test Facility (NAPTF), constructed in phases between 2015 and 2017 and tested starting in 2016.
 Rigid pavements were constructed on areas of medium-strength (California Bearing Ratio (CBR) 8) and low-strength (CBR 3) subgrade.
 The tests are described as follows:

 Phase 1 was designed to develop rational overload criteria for rigid pavements.
 Two identical rigid test items were tested at full scale.
 The north test item received only the design traffic, while the south test item was first subjected to a series of heavy overloads.
 Phase 2 utilized the damaged Portland Cement Concrete (PCC) surface from Phase 1, which was overlaid with a new PCC surface.

-Phase 3 compared the performance of Type E (doweled construction) and nonstandard sinusoidal keyed longitudinal joints.
+Phase 3 compared the performance of Type E (doweled construction) and nonstandard sinusoidal keyed longitudinal joints in rigid (concrete) pavement.

 Phase 4 is a series of tests designed to obtain slab strength (rupture strength) for full-scale slabs under a monotonically increasing aircraft gear load, as well as the fatigue strength of rigid pavement slabs under non-wandered traffic.
-Experimental variables include: concrete strength (ASTM C78), slab thickness, subgrade strength, and gear configuration (single wheel versus dual).
+Experimental variables include: concrete strength, slab thickness, subgrade strength, and gear configuration (single wheel versus dual).

 CC8 Plan View (Click to Zoom)